Fchat-Horizon/docs/src/docs/faq.md

 ## I’m using 3.0 in my web browser.
 Can I keep my logs and settings?

-Sadly no, we can’t import these because they’re stored with your browser’s cache data.
-You can still export them to both HTML or text files and read them after, but because of all the differences between individual web browsers and platforms, making a one-size-fits-all solution for importing these is sadly unfeasible for us.
+*~~Sadly no, we can’t import these because they’re stored with your browser’s cache data.
+You can still export them to both HTML or text files and read them after, but because of all the differences between individual web browsers and platforms, making a one-size-fits-all solution for importing these is sadly unfeasible for us.~~*

+Yes!
+Soon-ish.
+We're working on a browser userscript that would allow you to export your logs from the web version for use in the desktop version of 3.0— and by extension Horizon.
+You'll find it here, and maybe in a few other places too once it's done.

+You'll need a browser addon like [Tampermonkey](https://www.tampermonkey.net/index.php) to run it though.

 ## Why do custom name colors only show up after moving my mouse over someone?